Structure of the Hungarian Defence Forces: Command structure

-Article 45 of the Constitution of Hungary states that the core duties of the Defence Forces are: "military defence of the independence, territorial integrity and borders of Hungary and the performance of collective defence and peacekeeping tasks arising from international treaties, as well as carrying out humanitarian activities in accordance with the rules of international law."
+Article 45 of the Constitution of Hungary states that the core duties of the Hungarian Defence Forces are: "military defence of the independence, territorial integrity and borders of Hungary and the performance of collective defence and peacekeeping tasks arising from international treaties, as well as carrying out humanitarian activities in accordance with the rules of international law."

 The President holds the title of commander-in-chief of the Defence Force.
 The Government (chaired by the Prime Minister) decides on the deployment and operations undertaken by the Defence Force, all deployments abroad with the exception of EU or NATO missions, needs permission from the National Assembly.
 The Minister of Defence jointly with Chief of Staff administers the Defence Force, including the Hungarian Ground Force and the Hungarian Air Force.

 Since 2007, the Hungarian Defence Force has been under a unified command structure with all operational units falling under the Hungarian Defence Forces Combat Command.
 The previous Land Command became a joint-service, army and air, command.
-The two branches of the Defense Forces – the Hungarian Air Force and Hungarian Ground Forces have now only administrative functions.
+The two branches of the Defence Forces – the Hungarian Air Force and Hungarian Ground Forces have now only administrative functions.

-Logistic Support for the defence forces is managed by the Hungarian Defense Forces Logistics Center, while the training for all units is the responsibility of the Hungarian Defense Forces Formation, Preparation and Training Command.
+Logistic Support for the defence forces is managed by the Hungarian Defence Forces Logistics Center, while the training for all units is the responsibility of the Hungarian Defence Forces Formation, Preparation and Training Command.